Augmented learning: Augmented Learning in Education

 Augmented learning has allowed not only students to learn, but also their parents.
 Tools like mobile games have made it easier for parents to understand more fully what their child is learning in school.
 Technology brings the child's content to a new platform which is helpful to parents when trying to make meaningful connections to what their child is learning in school.
 Furthermore, augmented reality has brought a new way of learning to young children to have the ability to articulate words.
 By using marker labels in books that are read by a tablet, making pictures appear on the screen along with audio narration for enhanced reading.

 Augmented Reality in education has the potential to change the timing and location of the conventional learning process.
 This style of learning introduces new methods of studying.
 With the boom of technology and younger students being the biggest users, the learning platform has the ability to connect this generation and their smartphones to gain knowledge.
 Though it has yet to be fully discovered, Augmented Reality in education is looking to become a large market.

 This style of learning can gain attention and expand the students interest in subject and topics he would not learn or come across in the conventional classroom lecture.
 Extra data such as fun facts, visual models, or historical data from events could give a wider understanding of the topics being taught.
-The learning platform hopes to explain abstract concepts, engage and interact with the learner, and discover and learn additional information about what they what to learn.
+The learning platform hopes to explain abstract concepts, engage and interact with the learner, and discover and learn additional information about what they want to learn.

+Conclusion

+The use of augmented reality (AR) in the classroom signifies a dramatic change in teaching strategies.
+More interactive and experiential learning opportunities are made possible by augmented reality (AR) technology, which radically alters how students interact with course materials, according to Koumpouros (2024).
+As a result of this shift, educators must modify their pedagogical approaches and create fresh approaches to support AR-enhanced learning.
+This transformation requires a fundamental rethinking of traditional teaching methods and assessment strategies to fully leverage the potential of AR technology in education.